mwfj/CMU_15213_CSAPP3E_Lab/3.AttackLab/README.md

 	00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 78 DC 61 55 00 00 00 00
 ```

-The **second way** is to **not only overwrite the next 8 bytes address, but next 24 bytes address**, where the return area should point to the next line of assembly code `0x5561dca8`.
+The **Second way** is to **not only overwrite the next 8 bytes address, but next 24 bytes address**, where the return area should point to the next line of assembly code `0x5561dca8`.
 The `Hexadecimal code` we made should be after the return address:

 The exploit string should be like this: